 Department of Music

 UNC Pembroke is an accredited institutional member of the National Association of Schools of Music (NASM).
 This accreditation ensures that we have top-quality music faculty, curriculum, facilities and support for your music study.
-We offer degrees in Music (BA), Musical Theatre (BM) and Music Education (BM) along with a variety of minors and academic concentrations.
+We offer degrees in Music (BA), Musical Theatre (BM), Music with Music Industry Emphasis (BA) and Music Education (BM) along with a variety of minors and academic concentrations.
 With vibrant ensembles, small‐class instruction and hands-on opportunities, you’ll find the support and experiences you need aim to to grow as a musician and launch your career.

 Audition Requirements